 ZERMATT TO CERVINIA CABLE CAR STATIONS (ITALIAN STATIONS)

-The are 4 cable car stops on the Italian side, Testa Grigia/Plateau Rosa, Cime Bianche Laghi, and Plan Maison and Breuil-Cervinia.
+There are 4 cable car stops on the Italian side: Testa Grigia/Plateau Rosa, Cime Bianche Laghi, Plan Maison and Breuil-Cervinia.
 For more information on the area, read our guide to the Italian Alps.

 Italy stations matterhorn alpine crossing